-Use the ASP.NET button Web server controls to enable users to post a page to the server.
-The button controls trigger an event in server code that you can handle to respond to the postback.
+You can use the Button Web server control to provide users the ability to post a page to the server.
+The control triggers an event in server code that you can handle to respond to the postback.
 For example, a user can indicate that they have completed a form or that they want to perform a specific command.
-The Button control can also raise an event in client script that you can handle before the page is posted or that can run and then cancel submission of the page.

-ASP.NET includes several kinds of button controls, each of which appears differently on Web pages, as listed in the following table:
+ASP.NET includes three kinds of button controls, each of which appears differently on Web pages, as listed in the following table:

 Presents a standard command button, which is rendered as an HTML input element.